Some of Montréal’s best hot chocolate

 Miette Boulangerie

 You can find some of the best sourdough breads in Montréal at Griffintown’s Miette Boulangerie.
-Surprisingly, you can also find one of the best hot chocolates in town made with their very own blend of dark chocolate, cocoa powder, milk and sugar, and topped with a giant homemade roasted marshmallow.
+Surprisingly, you can also find one of the best hot chocolates in town made with their very own blend of dark chocolate, cocoa powder, milk and sugar, and topped with a giant dollop of whipped cream.

 Website